 They must read pretty much every day.

 However, this need be “accountable” reading.
 Developing the ability to sustain reading focus depends on more than just reading a lot of words.
 Here, I’m not talking so much about kids reading on their own as I am about having kids read in reading class, social studies, science, and so on.

 Start with rather short sections of text: a sentence, a paragraph, a page.
 Monitor student success with these brief reads (I encourage kids to write answers to questions so I can determine who is comprehending well and who is not).

 I often visit classrooms where kids aren’t expected to read.
 Text is there, but it is read aloud round robin fashion with the teacher telling kids what it means.
-Or, even when a text is read silently by the kids, there may be little real effort to determine how well they understood what the text and what barriers to understanding may have existed.
-It is a task, it gets completed, but it probably contributes little to learning.
+Or, even when a text is read silently by the kids, there may be little real effort to determine how well they understood what the text said or what barriers to understanding they may have confronted.
+Such reading is a task, it gets completed, but it probably contributes little to learning.

 It’s great if you can get kids to read on their own beyond this sanctioned reading.
-Have kids keep a book available for any down time in the classroom, such as when an assignment has been completed and they must wait.
-Certainly, encourage and support kids’ reading at home, too, making it a regular part of their personal lives.
+Have kids keep a book available for any down time in the classroom, such as when an assignment has been completed and they must wait for the others.
+Certainly, encourage and support kids’ reading at home, too, making it a regular part of their own personal lives.

 The amounts of text that students are asked to read should increase gradually.

 This increase should take place in two ways.
 First, the text segments that students are asked to read prior to any discussion or other activity should be lengthened.
 Second, the amount of classroom reading expected each week should go up, too.